magzzy124/chat-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple chat application with WebSocket integration, written in C.
+A simple React chat application with WebSocket integration written in C.<br>
-Why in C you might ask?
+Why in C you might ask?<br>
-Well because I wanted to test myself and also see how it ALL actually works.
+Well because I wanted to test myself and also see how it ALL actually works.<br>
-And because of this I've learned quite a bit about low level networking, mainly TCP.
+And because of this I've learned quite a bit about low level networking, mainly TCP.<br>

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With